Collapsed Jet Airways' ex-partners, rivals scramble to fill India capacity void

 In Jet's absence, cash-strapped Air India is the only Indian carrier that operates widebody jets capable of non-stop flights to Europe and the United States, although the Vistara joint venture owned by Tata Sons and Singapore Airlines Ltd has six Boeing Co 787s on order due for delivery from next year.

-With international airfares spiking by up to 36 per cent in May and June according to data from travel portal Yatra.com, Jet's former partners, Virgin Atlantic and Delta Air Lines Inc, have been among the first to announce new Indian routes to replace ones previously flown by Jet.
+With international airfares spiking by up to 36 per cent in May and June according to data from travel portal Yatra.com, Jet's former partners, Virgin Atlantic and Delta Air Lines, have been among the first to announce new Indian routes to replace the ones previously flown by Jet.

 "People still want to travel.
-Foreign carriers are changing their networks and putting more into India if they can," Association of Asia Pacfic Airlines Director General Andrew Herdman said on the sidelines of an airline industry conference in Seoul.
+Foreign carriers are changing their networks and putting more into India if they can," Association of Asia Pacific Airlines director general Andrew Herdman said on the sidelines of an airline industry conference in Seoul.

 KLM and sister carrier Air France will boost their capacity in India by 25 per cent in the upcoming winter season through the use of bigger planes, higher frequencies and a new Bangalore-Amsterdam route from October.